process-engine/consumer_api_meta/samples/02_external_process_engine/README.md

-# Access external ProcessEngine with Consumer API
+# Access external ProcessEngine with ConsumerAPI

 This sample demonstrates how to use the `ConsumerApiClientService` to access a ProcessEngine, which is contained directly within the application.